 Ceilings

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.
+Polystyrene tiles within the hallway storage cupboard constitute a fire hazard.
+We would recommend removal which may cause the need for further decorative repairs.

 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.

 Floors including sub-floors

 Repair category 1

-Notes Areas of loose/ uneven flooring were noted.
-No significant defects noted within the limitations of the inspection.
+Notes No significant defects noted within the limitations of the inspection.

 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+The kitchen fittings are generally in adequate condition for their age and type.